Norvik-Alexian/visualization/README.md

 In this project we will analyze log datasets from NASA Kennedy Space Center web server in Florida.

 We have 2 datasets that contain two months’ worth of all HTTP requests to the NASA Kennedy Space Center WWW server in Florida.

+## Setting up Dependencies
+If we don't have variables pre-configured, we can load them up and configure them using the following code.
+Besides this we also load up some other libraries for working with dataframes and regular expressions.

+Working with regular expressions will be one of the major aspects of parsing log files.
+Regular expressions are a really powerful pattern matching technique which can be used to extract and find patterns in semi-structured and unstructured data.